oshyshko/car/README.md

 - Setup Wi-Fi<br>
 $ startx<br>
 Run Wi-Fi preferences and join your Wi-Fi network.
-Remember your IP.<br>
+Remember your IP (use $ ifconfig).<br>
-OPTIONAL: set a DHCP lease on you Wi-Fi router for your Pi, so the IP address won't change in future.
+OPTIONAL: give your Pi a static IP (by it's MAC addr) via Wi-Fi router admin panel, so the IP address won't change in future.

 - Update everything<br>
 $ sudo rpi-update